Viktor Gutić: Ethnic cleansing operations

-On 14 June 1941, Wehrmacht officer Arthur Heffner sent a confidential report to the German plenipotentiary general to the NDH, Edmund Glaise-Horstenau, in which he identified Gutić as the primary initiator of the massacres targeting Serbs in northwestern Bosnia: "All the Serbs who did not manage to hide in the woods or to cross the border were slaughtered without mercy.
+On 14 June 1941, Wehrmacht officer Arthur Heffner sent a confidential report to German plenipotentiary general Edmund Glaise-Horstenau, in which he identified Gutić as the primary initiator of the massacres targeting Serbs in northwestern Bosnia: "All the Serbs who did not manage to hide in the woods or to cross the border were slaughtered without mercy.
 Thus, often neither women nor children were spared."
-Some of Banja Luka's Catholics and Muslims joined or at least aided, the anti-fascist resistance, helping hide their Serb and Jewish neighbours and providing them with other forms of assistance.
+Some of Banja Luka's Catholics and Muslims joined, or at least aided, the anti-fascist resistance, helping hide their Serb and Jewish neighbours and providing other forms of assistance.
 Generalmajor Johann Fortner, commander of the German 118th Jäger Division headquartered in Banja Luka, also opposed Gutić's actions because he felt they would only fuel the Serb opposition to the NDH and the Axis occupiers.
-Gutić remained indifferent to such appeals, saying, "If, by some mishap, Yugoslavia were reintegrated, at least we would have reduced the statistical numbers [of Serbs] in favour of the Croats."
+Gutić remained indifferent to such appeals, saying: "If, by some mishap, Yugoslavia were reintegrated, at least we would have reduced the statistical numbers [of Serbs] in favour of the Croats."

-By the first half of July, Gutić and his inner circle had reaped considerable plunder from those whom the Ustaše had deported, with some expropriated properties and businesses given to Gutić's associates and others sold for his gain.
+By the first half of July, Gutić and his inner circle had reaped considerable plunder from those deported by the Ustaše, with some expropriated properties and businesses given to Gutić's associates and others sold for his gain.
 Gutić's actions came to the attention of the authorities in Zagreb, and in July, the State Office for Renewal issued a memorandum warning against such behaviour.
 (Note: "All property of the resettled Serbs, like that of those who have yet to be resettled, is the property of the Independent State of Croatia, with the State Office for Renewal having sole power over its administration and management.")
 Due to the open embezzlement of officials such as Gutić, the authorities in Zagreb attempted to force those targeted for resettlement to first register their property with the central government.
 These efforts were largely unsuccessful, and expropriations by local Ustaše officials continued largely unabated.
-In late July 1941, Fortner and Gutić openly argued about the latter's actions, and the German general threatened to have Gutić and his associates arrested.
-In August, Gutić oversaw the demolition of Banja Luka's damaged Serbian Orthodox cathedral so that a statue of Croatian politician Ante Starčević could be constructed in its place on the newly renamed Square of April 10.
+In late July 1941, Fortner openly argued with Gutić against his political decisions, and threatened to arrest him and his associates.
+In August, Gutić oversaw the demolition of Banja Luka's damaged Serbian Orthodox cathedral to make space for a statue of Croatian politician Ante Starčević on the newly renamed Square of April 10.
 Gutić also cited aesthetic reasons for its destruction, and asserted that the cathedral, which he dubbed "the house of spite", had been "forcibly squeezed between two delightful buildings and spoiled the whole view of an otherwise very beautiful part of Banja Luka."
 He later praised Emil Soravia, the contractor tasked with demolishing the cathedral, for making quick work of its removal.